Polypharmacy

 Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
 He is also

-editor of a best-selling text in the APA School Psychology Book Series, Autism Spectrum
+editor of a text in the APA School Psychology Book Series, Autism Spectrum

 Disorder in Children and Adolescents: Evidence-Based Assessment and